I'm a member

 CDH results from abnormal development of the diaphragm, which permits abdominal viscera to enter the chest, frequently resulting in hypoplasia of the lungs.
 CDH can vary widely in severity, depending on the size of the hernia and the timing of herniation.
 For example, late herniation after 25 weeks of gestation may be adequately managed postnatally.
 In contrast, liver herniation into the chest prior to 25 weeks of gestation is associated with a poor prognosis, and these fetuses have been considered candidates for fetal surgery.
 Temporary tracheal occlusion using a balloon is being evaluated for the treatment of CDH.
 Occluding the trachea of a fetus prevents the normal efflux of fetal lung fluid, which results in a build-up of secretions in the pulmonary tree and increases the size of the lungs, gradually pushing abdominal viscera out of the chest cavity and back into the abdominal cavity.
 It is believed that this, in turn, will promote better lung maturation.
 Advances in imaging have resulted in the ability to detect less severe lesions, which has resulted in a decrease in mortality rates for defects detected during pregnancy.
 Due to these changes over time, concurrent controls are needed to adequately compare pre- and postnatal approaches.

-3. Congenital Cystic Adenomatoid Malformation (CCAM) or Bronchopulmonary Sequestration (BPS)
+3. Congenital Cystic Adenomatoid Malformation (Congenital Pulmonary Airway Malformation) or Bronchopulmonary Sequestration (BPS)

-CCAM and BPS are the two most common congenital cystic lung lesions, and share the characteristic of a segment of lung being replaced by abnormally developing tissue.
+CCAM, also referred to as congenital pulmonary airway malformations (CPAMs), and BPS are the two most common congenital cystic lung lesions and share the characteristic of a segment of lung being replaced by abnormally developing tissue.
 CCAMs can have connections to the pulmonary tree and contain air, while BPS does not connect to the airway and has blood flow from the aorta rather than the pulmonary circulation.
 In more severe cases, the malformations can compress adjacent normal lung tissue and distort thoracic structure.
 CCAM lesions typically increase in size in mid-trimester and then in the third trimester either involute or compress the fetal thorax, resulting in hydrops in the infant and sometimes mirror syndrome (a severe form of pre-eclampsia) in the mother.
 Mortality is close to 100% when lesions are associated with fetal hydrops (abnormal accumulation of fluid in two or more fetal compartments).
 These patients may be candidates for prenatal surgical resection of a large mass or placement of a thoraco-amniotic shunt to decompress the lesion.

 4. Sacrococcygeal Teratoma